-Ken Rorrison Urban designer and architect Head of Strategic Design, Hackney Council
+Ken Rorrison Architect Head of Strategic Design, Hackney Council

 Ken Rorrison is Head of Regeneration Strategic Design at Hackney Council.
 Before this he was a founding Partner and Director at Henley HaleBrown Rorrison.
 He has unique experience working within both the private and public sectors, with knowledge of the design process as a director of a leading London practice, balanced with an understanding of the social, political and commercial pressures of a local authority client.